This integration is powered by Singer's Intacct tap. For support, visit the GitHub repo or join the Singer Slack.

 Step 6: Grant access to your bucket using AWS IAM

-Next, Stitch will display a Configure Your DynamoDB Integration page.
+Next, Stitch will display a Configure Your Intacct Integration page.
 This page contains the info you need to configure bucket access for Stitch, which is accomplished via an IAM policy and role.

 Note: Saving the integration before you’ve completed the steps below will result in connection errors.

 Step 6.1: Create an IAM policy

 An IAM policy is JSON-based access policy language to manage permissions to Intacct resources.

 For more info about the permissions the auto-generated policy Stitch IAM policy grants, click the link below.